 Under the additional assumption that all predictors $\hat C_{i,p}$ are causal, we immediately get causality of~$\ROp$.
-Together with the assumption that $\EdgeLoading$ is causal as well, we can, hence, apply \Cref{lem:ExtensionIfContinuous} to obtain the extension existence property for $\EdgeLoading$ and $\ROp$. \Cref{lem:existence-using-ext-prop} then guarantees the existence of a coherent flow (and, hence, a dynamic prediction equilibrium) until~$\infty$. \end{proof} }\proofCorPredictionEquilibriaExistence \begin{remark} If $f \mapsto \ttime_e(\emptyarg, f)$ is sequentially weak-strong continuous from $\flowSet_\horizon$ to $C([0,\horizon],\IRnn)$ for all $e\in E$ (which is the case for both Vickrey's model and the affine-linear volume-delay dynamics), then both the perfect predictor and the constant predictor become continuous in the sense of \Cref{cor:prediction-equilibria-existence}.
-Therefore, \Cref{cor:prediction-equilibria-existence}~\ref{cor:prediction-equilibria-existence:finite}{} subsumes the existence results of dynamic Nash equilibria for Vickrey's model (\citealt[Theorem~8]{CCLDynEquil}) and the affine-linear volume-delay model (\citealt[Theorem~4.2]{ZhuM00}).
+Together with the assumption that $\EdgeLoading$ is causal as well, we can apply \Cref{thm:ExtensionIfContinuous} to obtain the existence of a coherent flow (and, hence, a dynamic prediction equilibrium) until~$\infty$. \end{proof} }\proofCorPredictionEquilibriaExistence

+\begin{remark} If the map $f \mapsto \ttime_e(\emptyarg, f)$ is sequentially weak-strong continuous \wrt $(\flowSet_\horizon, \revMinor{\normFct_p})$ and $(C([0,\horizon],\IRnn),\revMinor{\normFct_\infty})$ for all $e\in E$ (which is the case for both Vickrey's model and the affine-linear volume-delay dynamics), then both the perfect predictor and the constant predictor become continuous in the sense of \Cref{cor:prediction-equilibria-existence}.
+Therefore, \Cref{cor:prediction-equilibria-existence}~\ref{cor:prediction-equilibria-existence:finite}{} subsumes the existence results of dynamic Nash equilibria for Vickrey's model (\cite[Theorem~8]{CCLDynEquil}) and the affine-linear volume-delay model (\cite[Theorem~4.2]{ZhuM00}).
 Similarly, \Cref{cor:prediction-equilibria-existence} generalizes the existence results for instantaneous dynamic equilibria, which can be found for Vickrey's model in \cite[Theorem~5.6]{DynamicFlowswithAdaptiveRouteChoice}, and the existence results for dynamic prediction equilibria in \cite[Theorem~15]{PredictionEquilibria}.
-Additionally, the above result can also be applied to new predictors obtained by combining the predictors mentioned so far.
-For example, a perfect predictor with limited time horizon where perfect predictions are used until some fixed finite time horizon and constant predictions afterwards. \end{remark}
+Further, the above result can also be applied to new predictors obtained by combining the predictors mentioned so far, for example, to a perfect predictor with limited time horizon where perfect predictions are used until some finite time horizon and constant predictions afterwards. \end{remark}

-\subsection{Prescriptive Routing Operators}
+\subsubsection{Prescriptive Routing Operators}

-As a prerequisite of the uniqueness result for stochastic prediction equilibria in the next subsection, we first summarize our results on prescriptive operators $\ROp$ where we write $\ROe(f)$ for the single element of $\ROp(f)$.
-For this, we need the following variant of the closed-graph theorem: